0x0ade/DuckGame-Linux/README.md

 **Installing / updating:**
 * Download [**the latest released DuckGame-Linux-Complete.zip**](https://github.com/0x0ade/DuckGame-Linux/releases)
-* Put the contents of the .zip next to the rest of Duck Game. `XnaToFna.exe` and `DuckGame.exe` should be next to each other.
+* Extract the .zip into the Duck Game directory.
+Overwrite the original files when extracting. `XnaToFna.exe`, and `DuckGame.exe` should be next to each other; The old `Steam.dll` should be replaced by the one in the .zip.
 * Open terminal in Duck Game directory, run `chmod a+x ./mod.sh; ./mod.sh`
     * Note: `mod.sh` creates a backup of important files in an `orig` subdirectory, which XnaToFna needs.
 It also gives all files in the directory read-write permissions for all users, otherwise both XnaToFna and MonoMod will fail.
 * Run `mono DuckGame.exe` OR Launch the game via Steam (add `DuckGame.sh` to your library as "non-Steam game").